-Directions to attend the Annual Meeting, where you may vote in person, can be found on our web page, www.dynexcapital.com under "Investor Relations/Proxy Materials", or may be obtained by calling Investor Relations at (804) 217-5897.
+Directions to attend the Annual Meeting, where you may vote in person, may be obtained by calling Investor Relations at (804) 217-5897.

 Other Matters

 The management and the Board of Directors of the Company know of no other matters to come before the Annual Meeting other than those stated in the Notice of Annual Meeting of Shareholders.
 However, if any other matters are properly presented to the shareholders for action, it is the intention of the individuals named in the proxy to vote in their discretion on all matters on which the shares represented by such proxy are entitled to vote.